skadamdhad/Deep_learning_project/readme.md

 ## Evaluation of Model:

-I have used F1-score and confusion matrix to evaluate the model.
-To implement this I have used the classification_report and confusion_matrix function from scikit-learn library.
+I have evaluated the model using precision,recall and F1-score metrics.
+To implement this I have used the classification_report function from scikit-learn library.

-Below are the results for F1-score and confusion matrix.
+Precision - TP/(TP+FP) (RafaelPadilla, 2020)

+Recall-  TP/(TP+FN)

 <img src="Images/classification_report.png">
 <img src="Images/confusion_matrix.png">